OceanVision/ocean/ocean_don_corleone/README.md

 Sidenote: For checking Hadoop cluster status we will use Hue service (included in Cloudera package).

+### TODO

+* Local responsibilities

+* Terminating node (terminate_node.py)

+* Get node status service

+* Frontend

 ### Configuration file

 You have to specify following items:

-* master: ip or domain of the master node, if you want to run locally everything just set it to "localhost:8881"
+* master: ip or domain of the master node, if you want to run locally everything just set it to "local", if you want your node to become master set it to "localhost:8882"

 * responsibilties: what responsibilities is this node registering.
 Options: